Arcranmon/shattered-spirits/README.md

 ## Credits

-Some text and mechanics are from Schema and Infected by Levi Kornelsen; used with permission.
+Some text and mechanics are from Schema and Bright Arcana by Levi Kornelsen; used with permission.

 Character art done by Josh McKelvey: https://www.etsy.com/shop/JoshMcKelveyArt